Parametrizing the Ramsey theory of vector spaces I: Discrete spaces: Partitions and linear transformations

-We begin with two combinatorial applications of Theorem \ref{thm:para_Rosendal} concerning families of linear transformations and partitions of $E$, respectively.
-In both cases, the existence of a subspace satisfying the conclusion for a \emph{single} linear transformation or partition is obvious.
-The novelty here lies in the fact that we obtain the same conclusion for uncountably many transformations or subsets simultaneously, all witnessed by the same subspace of $E$.
-We hope that these results suggest possible future applications, in addition to being interesting in their own right.
+We begin by considering families of partitions of the underlying vector space and establish a parametrized form (Theorem \ref{thm:para_1d}) of the ``weak pigeonhole principle'' in ($\dagger$).
+We then apply this to parametrized families of linear transformations (Theorems \ref{thm:para_trans} and \ref{thm:para_trans_2}).
+In all of these results, the existence of a subspace satisfying the conclusion for a \emph{single} partition or linear transformation, respectively, is obvious.
+The novelty here lies in the fact that we obtain the same conclusion for perfectly many partitions or transformations simultaneously, all witnessed by the same subspace.
+We hope that these preliminary results suggest possible future applications, in addition to being interesting in their own right.